History of New York University: University development

 In the summer of 2008, Polytechnic University in Brooklyn, the second oldest engineering school in the nation, affiliated with NYU giving the university an engineering school for the first time since 1973, when NYU's School of Engineering and Science, its students, faculty, and programs, were merged into the Polytechnic Institute of Brooklyn to form the Polytechnic Institute of New York (which later became Polytechnic University).
 On January 1, 2014 it fully merged with NYU and was named the NYU Polytechnic School of Engineering.
 In 2015, a $100 million gift from Chandrika and Ranjan Tandon for engineering at NYU resulted in the school changing its name to NYU Tandon School of Engineering.
 Among its many engineering achievements, NYU is the birthplace of the tractor beam.

+In 2023, NYU planned to divest from fossil fuels.

 NYU is currently one of the world's premier residential research and teaching institutions.